day8/re-frame/examples/todomvc/README.md

    npm run watch
    ```

 5. Wait for the compile in step 4 to finish.
-At a minumum, 15 seconds.
+At a minimum, 15 seconds.
 But, if you are new to ClojureScript and some downloads are needed (caches are empty), it might take a minute or two.
 Eventually you should see `[:client] Build Completed (...)`

-6. Wait for step 5 to do the compile, and then open in UI in the broswer:
+6. Wait for step 5 to do the compile, and then open in UI in the browser:
    ```sh
    open http://localhost:8280
    ```